BRYN4444/HitmanRoulette/README.md

 **December 4th, 2025**
 * **Other Fixes:**
-  * The "No Pacifications" Complication will now only activate if the Specific Disguises Kill Requirement is set to "Off" and Force Difficulty Gameplay Challenge is set to "Off".
+  * The "No Pacifications" Complication will now only activate if both the Specific Disguises Kill Requirement and Force Difficulty Gameplay Challenge are set to "Off".

 ---
 **December 4th, 2025**